 In experimental research on SMT, it is relatively straightforward to manipulate either social inclusion (e.g., by excluding a participant from a social setting) or SE (e.g., by giving bogus performance feedback).
-For example, in a series of four experiments, Leary et al. (1998) exposed participants to imagined or real social rejection and found that this led to a decrease in SE.
-This supports the claim that cues of social inclusion are causally associated with changes in the sociometer.
+For example, in a series of four experiments, Leary et al. (1998) exposed participants to imagined or real social rejection and found that this led to a decrease in SE This supports the claim that cues of social inclusion are causally associated with changes in the sociometer.

 Of course, the causal effect of social inclusion on SE does not rule out a simultaneous effect flowing from SE to social inclusion.
 That is, it may be that people who feel better about themselves are able to seek out better or more frequent interactions.
-To the best of our knowledge, there exist no laboratory studies that address this issue (e.g., by manipulating participants' SE and then studying the effect on social interactions; Baumeister, Campbell, Krueger, & Vohs, 2003).
-2 In a naturalistic setting, however, Murray, Holmes, and Griffin (2000) found evidence for a dependency regulation model by which SE affects people's perceptions of their romantic partners' regard, which in turn predicts perceptions of relationship quality.
+To the best of our knowledge, no laboratory studies have addressed this issue (e.g., by manipulating participants' SE and then studying the effect on social interactions; Baumeister, Campbell, Krueger, & Vohs, 2003).2 In a naturalistic setting, however, Murray, Holmes, and Griffin (2000) found evidence for a dependency regulation model by which SE affects people's perceptions of their romantic partners' regard, which in turn predicts perceptions of relationship quality.

-By employing a cross-lagged longitudinal design, it is possible to gain insights about the causal relationship between two variables from a naturalistic dataset.
-This is done by studying the effect of the initial level of one variable on changes in the other variable.
-In the current study, we will use this logic to investigate the effect of social interactions on changes in SE and vice versa.
+With a cross-lagged longitudinal design, insights about the causal relationship between two variables from a naturalistic data set may be gained through examining the effect of the initial level of one variable on changes in the other variable.
+In the current study, we used this logic to investigate the effect of social interactions on changes in SE and vice versa.
 We know of only one study on the relative strength of these different causal directions.
-Srivastava and Beer (2005) found that being liked by others in small-group interactions was associated with increases in SE, but that SE was not associated with increases in being liked.
+Srivastava and Beer (2005) found that being liked by others in small-group interactions was associated with increases in SE but that SE was not associated with increases in being liked.
 We expected that this pattern would replicate to the current study.

-To summarize, the current paper tests SMT's claim that engaging in extensive and high-quality interactions with others is associated with high levels of SE.
-Although several previous studies have demonstrated a positive association between social inclusion and SE (Leary et al., 1998; Leary et al., 1995), the current paper looked at three possible moderators of this association.
-First of all, we looked at the effect of relationship type by investigating differences between family, friendship, and romantic relationships, and between close and less close relationships.
+To summarize, the current study tested the SMT claim that engaging in extensive and high-quality interactions with others is associated with high levels of SE.
+Although several previous studies have shown a positive association between social inclusion and SE (Leary et al., 1998, Leary, Tambor, Terdal, & Downs, 1995), in the current study we looked at three possible moderators of this association.
+First of all, we looked at the effect of relationship type by investigating differences among family, friendship, and romantic relationships and between close and less-close relationships.
 Second, we used both quantitative and qualitative indicators of social inclusion, as well as their interaction, to predict SE.
 Third, we investigated the replicability of the effect of social interactions with close others on SE on three mathematically independent and psychologically distinct levels: intraindividual, interindividual, and international.